With its vibrant city centre, cultural venues and access to first class learning; there is something to suit every lifestyle in Manchester.

-Manchester house prices are set to increase on average +19.3% pa over the next 5 years, substantially ahead of the 17.9% UK average.
+Manchester house prices are set to increase on average +20.2% pa over the next 5 years, substantially ahead of the 17.9% UK average.

 Highest economic growth

-**source: JLL Big Six Residential Development Report, Winter 2022/23
+JLL Big Six Residential Development Report, August 23

 Strong demand for housing

-The overall volume of residential properties under construction has fallen from 14,480 in 2018 to 10,717 in 2021 which is further fuelling a strong demand for housing in Manchester.***
+The overall volume of residential properties under construction has fallen from 14,480 in 2018 to 11,759 in 2023 which is further fueling a strong demand for housing in Manchester.

 A great place to live

-Manchester has long cemented itself as a great place to live, with it thriving city centre, a vibrant music and cultural scene, world-renowned shopping and restaurants; there’s something to suit every lifestyle.
+Manchester has long cemented itself as a great place to live, with its thriving city centre, vibrant music and cultural scene, world-renowned shopping and restaurants; there’s something to suit every lifestyle.

 The city was recently selected as Lonely Planet’s top travel destinations for 2023**